chaosmail/caffejs/README.md

 * NumJS - An abstraction for operations on Arrays and Volumes
 * Parser - A parser for converting Prototxt into JavaScript objects
 * Utils - Cool abstractions for visualizations, such as the GraphDrawer and FilterDrawer

+### Converting `*.caffemodel`

+You can use the script `scripts/convert_caffemodel.py` to convert `*.caffemodel` files to binary blobs which CaffeJS can load via http and parse.
+Unfortunately, you need to have `Caffe` and `pycaffe` installed to generate those files.
+You can as well download the prepared weights via running  `sh fetch_weights.sh` in the model directories.

 ### What's left to do